th3proj3ct/LegionsImperialis/README.md

 On Mobile go Manage Data (three rectangles) -> 3 dots -> Add data index url -> use our data URL.

+Afterwards go BACK to Manage Data and hit Update Data, ensuring to check "Delete existing data first?".
+This will NOT delete any saved rosters or anything in other game systems

 __I found a bug!__ / *I have another request*

 Great, thank you!